deasmahaputra/MovieDBOpenApi/README.md

 Project Spesifications
 ----------------------
-* Using MVVM architecture pattern
+* Using MVVM architecture pattern (using live data and android navigation)
 * Have min SDK as 17